sebasdv/embryo-player-v3/docs/SAMPLES.md

-# Sample Management - Embrio Player v3.0
+# Sample Management - Embryo Player v3.0

-Complete guide to working with audio samples in Embrio Player v3.0.
+Complete guide to working with audio samples in Embryo Player v3.0.

 ## Table of Contents